International Travel Guide

 Step 1:

-Land in London Heathrow: There are other airports in the UK, of course.
-But in all likelihood, if you are coming from the US, you will land here.
+(There are other airports in the UK, of course.
+But in all likelihood, if you are coming from the US, you will land at Heathrow.)

 Customs and immigration are pretty streamlined.
 So, follow the signs and instructions, collect your bags, answer the nice people’s questions and then you will have officially arrived.